-Financial close is directly connected to the finance management transformation happening right now.
+Financial close is directly connected to the financial management transformation happening right now.
 On the one hand, this transformation is about digitalisation.
 It requires us to re-think our processes and integrate new solutions into our daily operations.
 On the other, the transformation is about the purpose of finance within business.
 The finance function is changing from a basic operational mode to an essential aspect of business support.
 This is the new challenge of finance – to become a reliable and agile business partner.
 In other words – it is about faster and more accurate financial reporting and ultimately an efficient financial close.

 Why does an efficient financial close process matter?